arnavlavan/Rhythmic-Complexity-from-Audio/readme.md

 Python packages: librosa, numpy, matplotlib

 ## Getting Started
 get_onsets.py is currently the main code file.
 Place the audio files (mp3 format) you wish to examine in the 'data/mp3/' folder, and run the code.
 For each audio file, a data output pickle files is created in the 'data/pkl/' folder, and the onsets-CC graphs are created in the 'data/img/' folder.
+To get all of the pickled data from multiple files into one csv file, use merge_pickles.py.
+If you wish to get a graph that includes the audio power spectrogram, you can use plot_onsets_under_spectrogram.py.

 ## Authors
 Adam Yodfat, PhD candidate, Musicology dept., Hebrew University of Jerusalem (This project is part of a larger academic research about Israeli Popular Music)